Please Note - If you are cruising around Australia you need to select Pacific.

 • You might have to pay for prescriptions.

 Most standard single trip policies in Australia only provide cover for a maximum of 12 months in duration.
 If you do some research, you’ll find some policies will cover for longer - up to 18 months to two years in duration.
-Click here to learn more about two year travel insurance.
+Aussies eligible for the two-year visa can apply if:

 • You hold an Australian passport

-• You are aged between 18 and 30 years (inclusive) at the time of applying
+• You are aged between 18 and 35 years (inclusive) at the time of applying

 • You have no dependent children accompanying you